Emil Guillermo

 Emil Guillermo is an American print and broadcast journalist, commentator and humorist.
 His column, "Emil Amok", appeared for more than 14 years in AsianWeek—at one time, the most widely read and largest circulating Asian American newsweekly in the U.S. The column has now migrated to the Asian American Legal Defense and Education Fund site blog.
+He is especially known for being the last press reporter to speak with Ronald Ebens about the death of Vincent Chin.

 Early life and education

 Born in San Francisco, Guillermo is an alumnus of Harvard University, where he studied history and film, and was a member of the Harvard Lampoon.
 He delivered the Ivy Oration as class humorist in 1977.